 Set performance expectations at appropriately high levels

 In the first week of the course, let your students know that this course is not “business as usual”.
-Highlight in your syllabus, in the first class, and throughout the term that the course is not lecture-based, and does not have the typical mid-term, essay, final exam, textbook-driven format.
+Highlight in your course outline, in the first class, and throughout the term that the course is not lecture-based, and does not have the typical mid-term, essay, final exam, textbook-driven format.
 Use the language of the discipline to describe the collaborative project, and invite students to consider themselves as members of the discipline rather than “students trying to get a course mark.”

 Create opportunities to discover relevance of learning through real-world applications

 Explicitly outline and describe the relevance the project has to real-world performance.
 Explain how the project mirrors the work done by members of the discipline.
 Emphasize that, as in the real world, this project involves working in a social context, that is, working with others to complete a project, solve a problem, and/or address an issue.

 Scaffold the project so that students expend a significant investment of time and effort over an extended period of time

 - Explain that the project involves a number of inter-related, complex tasks which must be completed in a timely manner during the term, each task contributing to the next step.